Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 - Cover construction faults (zippers, seams)

-- Foam or latex deterioration
+- Foam or latex defects or severe and premature deterioriation

 - Micro-spring defects